ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ## Construction Messages

-Construction messages are structurally equivalent to state reports but may only contain context information.
+Construction messages are structurally equivalent to snapshot messages but may only contain context information.
 Furthermore, the recipient of a construction message is supposed to initiate a configuration or comissioning process upon recption.
 Construction messages MUST be indicated by the media type `application/sfd-construction+json` if possible.

-Construction messages enable the creation of the digital instance, e.g., initialization/commissioning of a device or creation of its digital twins.
-Construction messages are like proofshots, in that they embody a state, however this state needs to be precise so the construction can actually happen.

-A construction message for a temperature sensor might assign an identity and/or complement it by temporary identity information (e.g., an IP address); its processing might also generate construction output (e.g., a public key or an IP address if those are generated on device) which can be described via instance-related messages such as a snapshot message.
+A construction message for a temperature sensor might assign an identity and/or complement it by temporary identity information (e.g., an IP address);
+its processing might also generate construction output (e.g., a public key or an IP address if those are generated on device) which can be described via instance-related messages such as snapshot messages.

 The creation of construction messages is linked to the invocation of a constructor that starts the actual construction process.
 In practice, these constructors are going to be modeled as an `sdfAction`, although the way the `sdfAction` is going to be used exactly is not entirely clear yet.

 (Note that it is not quite clear what a destructor would be for a physical instance -- apart from a scrap metal press, but according to RFC 8576 we would want to move a system to a re-usable initial state, which is pretty much a constructor.)

 {{code-sdf-construction-message}} shows a potential SDF construction message that initializes a device, setting its `manufacturer` and `firmwareVersion` as context information.
 The construction message also assigns a `thingId` as well as an initial `ipAddress` that can be used with the interaction affordances that may be present in the corresponding SDF model.

 ~~~ sdf